-The resources on this page outline ways in which the staff, faculty, and leadership of the School of Music are preparing to keep students and the broader community safe and informed in Autumn 2020 and beyond.
+The resources on this page outline ways in which the staff, faculty, and leadership of the School of Music are preparing to keep students and the broader community safe and informed in Spring 2021 and beyond.

 Protocols have been developed in alignment with University of Washington and Washington state guidelines and following expert considerations from national performance and educational organizations.

-Enhanced safety and public health measures for Autumn 2020 include protocols for contact tracing, sanitization, and distancing.
+Enhanced safety and public health measures for Spring 2021 include protocols for contact tracing, sanitization, and distancing.

 Masks required in all UW campus spaces.